Code-Institute-Submissions/Shyan1943-Project1_resubmission/README.md

 a.1) Business Objective : Enchance branding

-   Target audience : Shipper & Freight Forwarder and Younger generation
+a.2) Target audience : Shipper & Freight Forwarder and Younger generation

-a.2) Customer Goals 	: Use the
+a.3) Customer Goals : Use the most efficient and confirmation way to know more about their vendor.
+In terms of vendor's services, professionalism, accessibility, reliability, trustworthy and etc... that can help to solve their daily shipping problem.

+a.4) With consideration to the above business' and customers' goals, business strategy need to focus on attracting site visitor, helping and fulfill customers' needs.
+So that, to achieve our business Objective in win win situation.

+Business owner will focus using the DISC personaility concept to

 `SCOPE`